Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20191121: The USB name has changed on lpc176x.
+It now uses the unique chip id by default.
+Update the "serial" setting in the "mcu" config section accordingly.

 20191112: The tmc stepper driver virtual enable capability is now automatically enabled if the stepper does not have a dedicated stepper enable pin.
 Remove references to tmcXXXX:virtual_enable from the